Sociology - Associate of Arts Degree

 STAT 105 Introduction to Statistics is intended for social, environmental science, and business students, or others who would benefit from a one-term statistics course.
 Topics include estimation of means and hypothesis testing.
 Applications are explored.

-one (1) 100-level Arts elective (not Sociology)
+one 100-level or higher arts (humanities) elective (not English)

 See the UAS Courses by discipline page for course selections.